 - Chapter 13 – If you are still earning a steady source of income, you can file for Chapter 13, which requires that you create a repayment plan to satisfy all your creditors.
 In most instances, you will have to complete the repayment within three to five years, and the monthly payment amount is based on your income, the amount of your debt, and the amount of money the creditors of your unsecured loans would have received under a Chapter 7 filing.
 Chapter 13 bankruptcy is a good option for people who want to save their homes from foreclosure, or to pay for debts that cannot be discharged in a Chapter 7 bankruptcy.
 It is also a good option for people who don’t qualify for Chapter 7 protection, but would benefit from Chapter 13 relief.
 It’s important to remember, however, that to be eligible for Chapter 13, your debt must fall below the limits for filing.
 Your lawyer can tell you what the existing limits are for secured debt and unsecured debt.
 If your debts exceed these limits, your Chapter 13 bankruptcy petition may be denied.

 Contact our Experienced Colorado Springs Bankruptcy Lawyers

-Deciding to file for bankruptcy is a big step in taking charge of your debts, but before you make a decision, you should speak to a qualified attorney such as the team at Kinnaird & Kinnaird, P.C.
-Contact us today to schedule an free consultation.
+Deciding to file for bankruptcy is a big step in taking charge of your debts, but before you make a decision, you should speak to a qualified Colorado Spring bankruptcy attorney such as the team at Kinnaird Law.
+Contact us today to schedule a free consultation.